gangelop/ipeecheck/README.md

 The intended usage of this script is scheduling it with cron to run every few minutes.
 Before running, you need to *edit three variables*:

-* **SERVER** = The webpage you will be using to tell you your ip address.
-This should be a webpage that returns a string which is your ip address.
-[This website](http://www.exip.org/) (which I'm not affiliated with) does this.
-I have used it as the default `SERVER`.
+* **SERVER** = The server you will be using to tell you your ip address.
+This should return a string which is your ip address.
+An example is http://www.usermod.net/api/ip which is hosted by me and is the default
-If you have control of your own webserver you can very easily do this in PHP with `echo $_SERVER["REMOTE_ADDR"];`.
+You can very easily do this in PHP with `echo $_SERVER["REMOTE_ADDR"];`.

 * **ADDR_HST_FILE**= the file that will be used to store ip addresses for future reference.
 The default is a hidden file in your home directory.